To view your agenda you must be signed in

 • What are you doing with your inventory?

-A new set of participants but the same popular format… This panel will consist of owners and property managers asking pointed questions to vendors, the types of questions you would want answered when evaluating a new product or system for your operation including ease of integration, knowing if you are ready for the solution, how quickly the solution can be implemented and the product’s retention rate
+A new set of participants but the same popular format… This panel will consist of owners and property managers asking pointed questions to vendors, the types of questions you would want answered when evaluating a new product or system for your operation including ease of integration, knowing if you are ready for the solution, how quickly the solution can be implemented and the product’s retention rate.
+Increasing pet revenue, property management solutions, utility management and construction services will be some of the products being discussed at this innovative session.

 • How and when do you determine product type: Existing density requirements vs. working with the local government for a variance